Getting More Out of Claude Code (2) — Plugins, MCP, and IDE Integration

 claude --plugin-dir ./plugin-one --plugin-dir ./plugin-two

-This starts a new Claude Code session with the directory recognized as a plugin.
-It’s only active for that session — once the session ends, the plugin is unloaded.
+This starts a fresh Claude Code recognizing that folder as a plugin.
+It’s valid only for that session and disappears when it ends.

 • Agents show up in /agents